Open Houses Are Magnets For Crime

 Open for Theft – How Open Houses Put You at Risk

 If you have never been to an open house, you have probably at least seen one represented on television or in a movie.
-A Realtor puts up signs and advertises the fact that a home will be open for viewing on a particular day at a specific time.

 Anyone interested in viewing the home can come through the door, meet with the Realtor, and explore the house.